sagar2602/Bootstrap-app/README.md

 # Bootstrap-app
-An App based on bootstrap.It includes use of navbar,Jumbotron,forms,various card titles to build the frontend of the application.
+An App based on bootstrap.It includes use of navbar,Jumbotron,forms,Deck type Cards to build the frontend of the application.